SamanKhalife/Image-Processing/README.md

 # Image-Processing-Uni

+* [Practices Chart](Chart.md)

+### What is the Main Goal for this project?
+The main goal of this project is to determine which algorithms, and under what conditions, provide the best results in enhancing image quality.
+This is crucial for improving the accuracy of tasks like license plate recognition, where clearer and higher-quality images lead to better detection and recognition performance.

 This Python-based image processing tool applies several image enhancement algorithms, such as sharpening, noise removal, histogram equalization, color enhancement, and brightness/contrast adjustment.

-* [Practices Chart](Chart.md)

-# Project Overview
 ## Features
 - **Image Sharpening**: Enhances image details using a custom kernel.
 - **Median Blur**: Reduces noise in the image using a median filter.